Yvonne-Ruth Killmer: Political involvement and early journalism: 1945-1950

-During 1945 and 1946 she also found time to undertake voluntary (unpaid) work with the Dresden-based Sächsische Zeitung.
+During 1945 and 1946, Killmer also volunteered with the Dresden-based newspaper Sächsische Zeitung.
 Responsibility for each day's edition seems to have been rotated on a daily basis between those whose political backgrounds favoured the Social Democratic version of socialism and those, such as Freyer, who had come from the Communist Party.
 Tasks were allocated among the staff on a correspondingly variable basis.
 Freyer's own baptism of fire came when she was sent to report on a party meeting addressed by Walter Ulbricht, a local man who had spent the war years in Moscow.
 Ulbricht was already emerging, within the Soviet zone, as an important orthodox Stalinist member of the party leadership.
 By the time the zone was relaunched, in October 1949, as the Soviet sponsored German Democratic Republic (East Germany), Walter Ulbricht would be uneasily ensconced not as one among several, but as the de facto leader of the party, and thereby also of the state and of the government.
-As she much later recalled, back in 1946 Freyer felt more than a little overwhelmed by her mission: "He might have been speaking in Chinese.
-I didn't understand a word".
+As she much later recalled, back in 1946 Freyer felt more than a little overwhelmed by her mission: "He might have been speaking in Chinese.I didn't understand a word".

 Most of her more politically enthused contemporaries were at this point still working as youth leaders with the party's recently inaugurated Free German Youth organisation, but the newspaper internship, though challenging, evidently suited Freyer well.
-It provided the opportunity to learn the journalists' craft from more experienced comrades such as the Spanish Civil War veteran, Georg Stibi, who later became a deputy Foreign Minister of the German Democratic Republic.
-During 1947/48 she undertook a six month course in journalism at the Karl-Marx Party Academy at Liebenwalde, just outside Berlin.
+It provided the opportunity to learn from more experienced colleagues such as the Spanish Civil War veteran,Georg Stibi, who later became a deputy foreign minister of the German Democratic Republic.
+In 1947-48 she undertook a six month course in journalism at the Karl-Marx Party Academy at Liebenwalde, just outside Berlin.
 During 1948 and 1949 she then worked as a regional press officer in Saxony for the Democratic Women's League ("Demokratischer Frauenbund Deutschlands" / DFD), which was one of five important quasi-party mass organisations which under the Leninist constitutional structure adopted from the Soviet Union had a fixed quota of seats in the East German parliament ("Volkskammer") in what by this time was becoming a new kind of German one-party dictatorship.
-During 1949/50 she worked for the ruling party's regional leadership team ("...
+During 1949–50 she worked for the ruling party's regional leadership team ("...
 SED-Landesleitung Sachsen").